Relay in BMS Systems – Your Easy Guide in 2026

 Also, if the rating of the relay module does not match the load requirement, for example, if our relay module supports only 24-volt AC and our load is 220-volt AC, then we can use a relay between them.

-So, usually, inside the DDC panels, relays can be used for command of our actuators, damper actuators, valve actuators, and fans.
+So, usually, inside the DDC panels, relays can be used for the command of our actuators, damper actuators, valve actuators, and fans.

 You will also see relays inside MCC panels, as they can be part of the control circuit there.